-- Obtain a Section 404 Permit, a Section 401 Water Quality Certification, and a stream channel alteration permit, from the USACE, the DOH-CWB and the Hawai'i Commission on Water Resources Management, respectively, requesting authorization for impacts to jurisdictional waters.
+- Obtain a Section 404 Permit (from the USACE), a Section 401 Water Quality Certification and NPDES General Permit coverage for storm water associated with construction activities, dewatering, and hydrostatic testing if applicable, from the DOH-CWB and a stream channel alteration permit the Hawai'i Commission on Water Resources Management (CWRM), requesting authorization for impacts to jurisdictional waters.
 CLFHD will ensure all permit terms and conditions are met, including any mandated offsets to permanent impacts. - The roadway alignment is being designed to follow the existing alignment as much as possible. - The slopes are steepened to reduce and/or avoid impacts to jurisdictional features. - The proposed alignment will be shifted in allowable areas to reduce and/or avoid impacts to jurisdictional features. - Reinforced soil slopes and/or walls may be utilized in practicable areas along the roadway to reduce the slope and avoid impacts to jurisdictional features. - Equipment shall not be operated, and materials shall not be discharged, within the boundaries of wetlands and waters of the United States without the proper permits.
 Fording of running streams with construction equipment will not be allowed.
 Temporary bridges shall be used whenever crossing of the creek is necessary.